greg-finley/lichess-bigquery/README.md

 ## What

-This library exposes the [Lichess database](https://database.lichess.org/) as a Google BigQuery tables that anyone can query.
+This library exposes the [Lichess database](https://database.lichess.org/) as public Google BigQuery tables that anyone can query.

 ## Why